juklei/R_knowledge_exchange/scripts/rmarkdown_tutorial.md

 Then we write about it:

-It seems that 7people like flea beetles best.
+It seems that 7 people like flea beetles best.

 ### Equations